-To take out an equity release plan, you must get reliable financial advice.
+To take out an equity release, you must get reliable financial advice.
 However, the costs for this can differ dramatically.

 The advice process comprises a deep dive into the equity release market, providing you with proper advice and finally processing your application.

 With a reliable equity release provider, this can cost you from £900 to about £2000.

 2. The Plan Providers

-Like other mortgages, equity provider may charge you an application fee to settle their set-up and legal expenses while they help you plan for a lifetime mortgage.
+Like other mortgages, equity provider may charge you an application fee to settle their set-up and legal expenses while they help you for a lifetime mortgage.

 These can vary from about £100 to £995, and you can opt to either pay it from your equity release capital or add it to your loan.
 However, if you include it to your credit, you should keep in mind that it will accrue compound interest.

 3. The Survey/Property Valuation

-Property valuation fees will be on the charging rooster.
-Your provider needs to do its own survey and property valuation for two reasons:
+Your provider needs to do its own survey for two reasons:

-First, it’s to have a current market value for your estate (based on the current sale price of a home), so that he/she can calculate how much you can borrow.
+First, it’s to have a current market value for your estate (based on the current sale price of a home), so that they can calculate how much you can borrow.

 Secondly, your estate must be in pristine condition.
-If it isn’t, then the provider is obliged to decline, or insist that you have essential repairs carried out, either pre or post-plan completion.
+If it isn’t, then the provider is obliged to decline, or insist that you have essential repairs carried out, either pre or post completion.

-Surveyor valuation are dependent on the estimated value of the property.
-However, you can find lenders who can offer you a free valuation.
-Make an agreement with your plan provider.
+Surveyor are dependent on the estimated value of the property.
+However, you can find lenders who can offer you a free rating.
+Make an agreement with your provider.

 4. The Solicitors

-According to the Equity Release Council (ERC), your solicitor must be independent to your plan provider’s and you must have at least one face-to-face meeting with him/her.
+According to the Equity Release Council (ERC), your solicitor must be independent to your provider’s and you must have at least one face-to-face meeting.

 This is your choice, and they can be from £600+VAT (plus disbursements) to about £1000.